 We¹ recognise as a firm that slavery and human trafficking (modern slavery) is a serious issue within our society.
 We are committed to acting ethically and with integrity in our business dealing and relationships and to the fair and humane treatment of people both in our business and in our supply chains.

-RSM UK is committed to social and environmental responsibility and to the fair and humane treatment of people in its employment and in its supply chains.
-This statement sets out the steps that RSM UK has taken during the financial year ended 31 March 2016 to ensure that slavery and human trafficking are not taking place in any of its supply chains or in any part of its own business.
-This is the first such statement that RSM UK has made.
+This statement sets out the steps that we have taken in respect of the financial year ended 31 March 2023 to contribute towards ensuring that modern slavery is not taking place in any of our supply chains or in any part of our own business.

 Risk assessment and due diligence process

 We conduct business predominantly in the UK, a lower risk jurisdiction where slavery and human trafficking is prohibited and criminalised by law.

 Our business is providing professional advice, regarded as a low risk sector.
 In providing our services, we rely on a stable, well-trained workforce, the majority of whom have professional qualifications and are members of professional bodies.
 All our employees have formal employment contracts, which they can terminate.
 They are all paid at least the national living wage as well as receiving other fixed and flexible benefits.
 We are also a regulated business and are subject to substantial independent oversight.
 We are satisfied that the risk of slavery or human trafficking occurring in our own business is low.